Kumbum Monastery: Origins: The Tree of Great Merit

 Section of this tree are now preserved in a stupa in the Great Golden Temple.

 The "Golden Tiled Temple" is revered throughout Tibet and Mongolia.
 It is a small building with a roof of pure gold plate.
-Inside, it is full of wonderful relics, great banners of silk brocade called "katas", wonderful lamps of gold and silver, thousands of small vessels burning butter, a colossal figure of Tsong Kapa, said to be made of gold.
+Inside, it is full of wonderful relics, great banners of silk brocade called "khatas", wonderful lamps of gold and silver, thousands of small vessels burning butter, a colossal figure of Tsongkhapa, said to be made of gold.
 All is in semi-darkness which adds to the mystical effect, and the gleam from the butter lamps threw into relief some beautifully wrought temple vessels, or the queer blank face of some saintly Buddha image."